wowemulation-dev/.github/CONTRIBUTING.md

 # Contributing to WoW Emulation projects

-Generally speaking, any kind of contribution is welcome.
-We do not expect you to be a professional engineer knowing all the tricks and bringing decades of experience and knowledge to the table.
+All contribution are welcome 😃.
+We do not expect you to be a professional.
+If this is your first day in Open Source and/or development, we'd love to have you here the same!

 The team members are people who want to keep on enjoying an old game, and we are learning along the way as we publish our projects.